faisalmemon/ios-crash-dump-analysis-book/markdown/HybridEnvironments.md

 ## Solutions

-We see that the problem is not applying the paradigms of each framework and language properly and when we have a mixture of paradigms those different assumptions get masked by each layer of abstraction.
+We see that the problem is not applying the paradigms of each framework and language properly and when we have a mixture of paradigms, those different assumptions get masked by each layer of abstraction.

-In STL, we expect a `find` operation to be done, instead of the indexing operator.
+In STL, we expect a `find`\index{STL!find} operation to be done, instead of the indexing operator.
 This allows the abstraction to flag the absence of the item being found.

 In Objective-C we expect the lookup API to be a function which returns an index given the lookup name.
-And the index would be `NSNotFound` when the operation failed.
+In addition, the index would be `NSNotFound`\index{NSNotFound} when the operation failed.

 In this code example, each layer of abstraction assumes the other side will re-map the edge case into an appropriate form.